-As teachers head back to the classroom for the 2018-19 school year, many are still wondering how they are going to get everything accomplished on their massive to do list.
+As teachers head back to the classroom for the new school year, many are still wondering how they are going to get everything accomplished on their massive to do list.
 Standards?
 Technology Integration?
 Real life application?
 Engaging learning?
 How can students get the best of each of these while learning in a meaningful way?

 While watching the Indy 500, I began wondering how the amazing drivers got their start.
 I imagine my two daughters each tucked inside the cockpit of the car revving the engines in anticipation of the start.
 Over the roar of the engines, I shout my instructions: “OK, girls, here’s what you gotta do.
 Just step on the gas, hold onto the steering wheel, and stay between the two walls.
 You got this.”
 And with a strong slap on the back and push out of the pit, Anna Mae and Lizzie accelerate to 220 MPH, begin zig-zagging around all the other cars - instantly proving they have what it takes to be a IndyCar champion.